-GOAL 1.
-To prepare graduates for specialized practice with diverse populations, particularly those who have been placed at risk by patterns and histories of social injustice.

-- GOAL 2.
-To provide comprehensive content about generalist social work practice. - GOAL 3.
-To provide content about the social contexts of social work practice. - GOAL 4.
-To infuse throughout the curriculum the values and ethics that guide professional social workers in their practice, with particular attention to cultural competence standards. - GOAL 5.
-To prepare graduates to be conscientious lifelong learners. - GOAL 6.
-To prepare graduates who demonstrate the ability to think critically, write effectively, use quantitative and qualitative research methods, and be comfortable with the use of computer technology. - GOAL 7.
+- GOAL 1.
+To prepare graduates for specialized practice with diverse client systems using a social justice lens and with an understanding of the historical/cultural/political contexts that lead to and exacerbate systems of oppression, discrimination, and domination. - GOAL 2.
+To provide comprehensive content about generalist social work practice using diversity-focused, anti-racist and anti-oppression pedagogies. - GOAL 3.
+To infuse throughout the curriculum the values and ethics that guide professional social workers in their practice, with particular attention to the culturally specific needs of individuals, families, groups, organizations, and communities. - GOAL 4.
+To prepare graduates to be lifelong advocates for social change. - GOAL 5.
+To prepare graduates who demonstrate the ability to think critically, write effectively, use quantitative and qualitative research methods, and be comfortable with the use of computer technology. - GOAL 6.
+To prepare graduates to use self-reflection and self-awareness in their practice, paying particular attention to differences in bias, privilege, and power. - GOAL 7.
 To provide service to the broader university community, to the surrounding southern New Jersey region, and in wider statewide, national, and international arenas.
 In this way, we deepen the Social Work Program's capacity to bring professional values and ethics to the broadest possible population, representing to students what it means to be engaged professional social workers; and we demonstrate our commitment to ensure that Stockton University graduates are prepared to be citizens in a democratic, multicultural society.